abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 title: Adding a dynamic maintenance mode to a Rails app
 ---

-During the past month we've been busy introducing new features and making changes to our application, Nimbus Work Spaces.
-On a few occasions we needed to temporarily disable access to the application while we carried out migrations and tests.
-The first couple of times we disabled access using a `before_action` that redirected to a maintenance page unless the current user id was whitelisted.
-But it became clear that having a proper and scalable maintenance strategy is necessary.
-We have two requirements:
+In an ideal world, you would update your application with zero downtime, and your users would be rewarded with snazzy new features without noticing how they got there.
+Of course, this is not always the case.
+There are times when downtime is inevitable.
+Having a proper and scalable maintenance strategy to deal with downtime is necessary, especially when making changes to the database.
+The following post describes one strategy that we've implemented in one of our apps.

+For this feature we have two requirements:

-1. Allow access to some users while the application is in maintenance mode.
+1. Allow access for some users while the application is undergoing maintenance.
 2. Serve a custom, internationalized template.

-There are several ways to implement a maintenance mode, but they typically work by bypassing requests to the application server and serving a static HTML page instead.
-Heroku has a built-in [maintenance feature][1] that works in a similar way, for example.
-Unfortunately such solutions aren't dynamic, and thus fail our requirements.
+There are several ways to implement a maintenance strategy, but they typically work by bypassing requests to the application server and serving a static HTML page.
+Heroku has a built-in [maintenance feature][1] that works in a similar way.
+But it does not meet our requirements because it blocks access to the app entirely, and we have no control over the template served.

-To meet our requirements requests must hit the application so that it can determine how to handle the request, and what language to serve to the user.
-We implemented this feature by adding a controller action that rendered the maintenance template.
-We used Rails' built in I18n for internationalization.
-Maintenance mode was then enabled and disabled by setting and unsetting an `ENV` variable respectively.
+To meet our requirements requests must hit the application so that it can determine how to handle each request, and what language to serve to the user.
+This can be easily implemented with the help of `ENV` variables, a controller action, and Rails' built in I18n library.

+## Remembering the user's location

+For better usability, we should have a way to remember the user's intended location before redirecting him or her away.
+This way, when the app exits maintenance, we can redirect the user back to the page they originally wanted.
+This is sometimes referred to as *friendly forwarding*.
+Friendly forwarding is a feature we can reuse in other places, so it's a good idea to implement it in a concern[^2] and mix it into `application_controller.rb`.

 {% highlight ruby %}
-class DowntimeController < ApplicationController skip_before_action :check_maintenance_mode

-  def show
+# app/controllers/concerns/friendly_forwarding.rb
+def redirect_back_or(default, options = {})
+  location = session.delete(:forwarding_url) || default
+  redirect_to location, options
 end

+def store_location
+  session[:forwarding_url] = request.url if request.get?
 end
 {% endhighlight %}

-The only code of interest here is the `skip_before_action` call; it ensures that we don't check for maintenance mode when we are viewing the maintenance page.
-This stops the application from going into an infinite loop.
+When called, the `store_location` method will save the request URL in the session, but only if it's a GET request [^1].
+The `redirect_back_or` method takes a default route to use if no forwarding URL is present in the session, and an options hash.
+This way we can forward a flash message or any option that [`redirect_to`][2] accepts.

+## Maintenance mode

-We also added a concern to handle the logic, and mixed it into `application_controller.rb`.
+For the actual logic, we will also use a concern that we'll mix into `application_controller.rb`.

 {% highlight ruby %}
 module MaintenanceMode
   extend ActiveSupport::Concern

   included do
-    before_action :check_maintenance_mode
+    before_action :handle_maintenance
   end

 private

-  def check_maintenance_mode
+  def handle_maintenance
-    if maintenance_mode?
+    if maintenance_mode_enabled?
+      unless remote_address_whitelisted?
+        store_location
-      redirect_to maintenance_path unless permitted_ip?
+        redirect_to maintenance_path
       end
     end

-  def maintenance_mode?
-    ENV['MAINTENANCE_MODE']
   end

+  def maintenance_mode_enabled?
+    ENV['MAINTENANCE_MODE'].present?
+  end

+  def maintenance_mode_disabled?
+    !maintenance_mode_enabled?
+  end

-  def permitted_ip?
+  def remote_address_whitelisted?
     maintainer_ips.split(',').include?(request.remote_ip)
   end